Introducing Work Types in TMetric

 This article explains how to define and use work types in TMetric.
 Work types allow counting billable time with maximum flexibility and remove manual calculations when invoicing.

 What is Work Type

 Basically, work type is a tag with an attached billable rate.
-It's used in a time tracking process to mark a certain type of work you perform for your client.
-Work types allow having multiple billable rates per project.
+It's used in the time tracking process to mark a certain type of work you perform for your client.
+Work types allow users to have multiple billable rates per project.
 Work Types are available in the Business plan.

 Tasks vs Work Types